In This Article

 When to Bring Plants Indoors

-It’s best to start acclimating your plants to the lower-light conditions of your home before temperatures require you to bring them indoors.
+It’s also best to start acclimating your plants to the lower-light conditions of your home before temperatures require you to bring them indoors.
 Two weeks before you estimate you’ll need to bring plants inside, begin moving them a little closer to your house each day, in spots with bright, indirect light rather than full sun.

 How to Treat Plants Before Bringing Them Indoors

 When you’re finally ready to bring your plants inside, plan to spend an afternoon (or a day, depending on how many plants you have) getting them ready.
 Identify any plants that need to be repotted.
 Cut back up to a third of root growth before repotting them with fresh soil.
+"I like 80 percent soil and 20 percent perlite for my plants," Lenhof suggests.

 Use clean, sharp pruning shears to cut back any dead or damaged growth.
 You can also cut back up to a third of the plant if it has become overgrown during the summer.
+"For your larger plants— such as palms or ficus, you can clip away any dead or dying branches and leaves, pull out any dead fallen leaves and branches from inside the planter," Lenhof says.

 Take care to sanitize the shears by wiping the blades down with a cloth or cotton ball soaked in rubbing alcohol between plants.